 THA.1 Demonstrate proficiency in performance or technical theatre.
-THA 454 Assessment Measure Criterion Summary Attachments of the Assessments Improvement Narratives Direct - Presentation Has the criterion 80% must have a 75% or better been met yet?
-Met A small class and students scored 100% Acting_Rubric Name.doc THA 470 Assessment Measure Criterion Summary Attachments of the Assessments Improvement Narratives Direct - Presentation Has the criterion Not taught this semester been met yet?
+Assessment Measures THA 454 Assessment Measure Criterion Summary Attachments of the Assessments Improvement Narratives Direct - Presentation Has the criterion 80% must have a 75% or better been met yet?
+Not taught this year.
+THA 470 Assessment Measure Criterion Summary Attachments of the Assessments Improvement Narratives Direct - Presentation Has the criterion Not taught this semester been met yet?

 THA.2 Demonstrate knowledge of theatre history and dramatic literature.
-THA 454 Assessment Measure Criterion Summary Attachments of the Assessments Improvement Narratives Direct - Presentation Has the criterion 80% must have a 75% or better been met yet?
-Met A small class and students scored 100% Acting_Rubric Name.doc
+Assessment Measures THA 454 Assessment Measure Criterion Summary Attachments of the Assessments Improvement Narratives Direct - Presentation Has the criterion 80% must have a 75% or better been met yet?
+Not taught this year.

 THA.3 Critically evaluate all aspects of theatrical production.
-THA 470 Assessment Measure Criterion Summary Attachments of the Assessments Improvement Narratives Direct - Presentation Has the criterion Not Taught this semester been met yet?
+Assessment Measures THA 470 Assessment Measure Criterion Summary Attachments of the Assessments Improvement Narratives Direct - Presentation Has the criterion Not Taught this semester been met yet?